jfeist/QuantumAlgebra.jl/README.md

 expressions.
 It is recommended to use an interface that can display LaTeX formulas (e.g., Jupyter notebooks) for convenient output formatting.

+Example notebooks (currently only one) are in the `examples` folder.
+You can view them on [nbviewer](https://nbviewer.jupyter.org/github/jfeist/QuantumAlgebra.jl/blob/master/examples/).

+## Overview

 We define an abstract type that represents an operator, and some concrete subtypes to describe various operators.
 We have:
 - `scal(x)` representing a scalar _x_
 - `param(g,(i,j),state='n')` representing a named scalar parameter _g<sub>i,j</sub>_. `state` can be `'r'` for purely real parameters (invariant under complex conjugation), `'n'` for not-conjugated values, and `'c'` for a conjugated parameter _g<sub>i,j</sub><sup>*</sup>_.